Eldon-498/LovePetAdopt/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Overview
-this is a pet adoption website built using react.
+This is a pet adoption website built using react.
 It utilizes react routing components to handle different page results and pet search functionality